Neotys-Labs/Dynatrace/README.md

           service.responsetime, service.serversidefailurerate
           ```

-    * **NeoLoad -> Dynatrace**: Send the global statistics of the test to Dynatrace OneAgent so that it can be used as custom metrics
+    * **NeoLoad -> Dynatrace**: Sends the global statistics of the test to Dynatrace OneAgent so they can be used as custom metrics
       in Dynatrace dashboards.
       * Custom metrics:
            ```shell